FIWARE/tutorials.Securing-Access-OpenID-Connect/README.md

 }
 ```

-To decode the JWT yourself, you can paste the token into the [JWT Website](https://jwt.io/) - The signature used to sign the token is `59de900a973fa2e0` and can be pasted into the website to verify that the encoded identity came from Keyrock
+To decode the JWT yourself, you can paste the token into the [JWT site](https://jwt.io/) - The signature used to sign the token is `59de900a973fa2e0` and can be pasted into the site to verify that the encoded identity came from Keyrock

 ```text